csmct99/GameOff2023Obsidian/Ideas/Ideas Noah.md

 An arena stick fight-like game where you try to blow up players that are balloons?
 Using air like weapons to explode them?
 Like the game Morphies Law.
 But 2D. ![[Pasted image 20231102142622.png]]![[Pasted image 20231102142038.png]]

 A pirate scavenger space game where you start with a skeleton ship, and raid other space ships.
 After winning you use the parts to increase the size of your ship.
-To the style of heat signature, but mechanics like robocraft.
+To the style of heat signature, but mechanics like terratech.
 ![[Pasted image 20231102142421.png]]![[Pasted image 20231102142552.png]]
 =======

+1v1 twin stick shooter where time gets slower the closer you are